pharmaverse/blog/.github/pull_request_template.md

 - [ ] Place Closes #<insert_issue_number> into the beginning of your Pull Request Title (Use Edit button in top-right if you need to update), and make sure the corresponding issue is linked in the Development section on the right hand side
 - [ ] Run the script from `CICD.R` line by line to first check the spelling in your post and then to make sure your code is compatible with our code-style.
 Address any incongruences by following the instructions in the file!
-- [ ] Choose (possibly several) `tag(s)` or categories from the current list: `c("metadata", "submission", "qc", "ADaMs", "SDTMs", "community", "conferences", "admiral", "roak", "xportr", "metatools", "metacore")` for your blog post.
+- [ ] Choose (possibly several) `tag(s)` or categories from the current list: `c("Metadata", "SDTM", "ADaM", "TLG", "Shiny", "Community", "Conferences", "Submissions", "Technical")` for your blog post.
 If you cannot find anything that fits your blog post, add your own tag!
 We occasionally tidy up all `tags` for consistency.
+- [ ] Add a short description for your blog post in the `description` field at the top of the markdown document.
 - [ ] Blog post is *short*, *personalized*, *reproducible* and *readable*
 - [ ] Add a disclaimer at the top of your post, if appropriate (example: **Disclaimer** This blog contains opinions that are of the authors alone and do not necessarily reflect the strategy of their respective organizations.)